auth0/docs/articles/server-apis/php-symfony/authenticate.md

   pkgType: 'replace'
 }) %>

-**Otherwise, please follow the steps below to configure your existing ASP.NET Web API app to use it with Auth0.**
+**Otherwise, please follow the steps below to configure your existing PHP (Symfony) API app to use it with Auth0.**

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: